mltframework/mlt_web/plugins/ProducerAvformat.md

 title: Video index
 description:
-Choose the index of video stream to use (-1 is off)
+Choose the absolute index of video stream to use (-1 is off)
+type: integer
+readonly: no
+required: no
+minimum: -1
+default: 0
+widget: spinner

+### vstream

+title: Video Stream
+description:
+Choose the relative stream index (n-th) of video to use (-1 is off).
+This property has a higher priority than video_index.
 type: integer
 readonly: no
 required: no